Field notes

 Integrated lab work and monitoring.
 Ro's Body Program includes baseline labs and periodic follow-up labs as part of the service.
 This is genuinely useful, particularly for patients with any cardiometabolic risk factors.

-Lower intro price.
-Ro's first month at $99 is cheaper than Pallas's $189 intro.
-If you're just testing whether GLP-1 therapy is for you, the lower upfront cost is real.
+Lower first-month price.
+Ro's first month at $99 is cheaper than Pallas's flat $269/mo.
+Pallas doesn't use introductory discounting — the price is the same every month — so if you're just testing whether GLP-1 therapy is for you, Ro's lower upfront cost is real.

 Where Pallas is different

 All-in subscription pricing.
 Pallas plans are flat monthly — medication, provider visit, dose adjustments, messaging, and shipping are all included.
 No extra charges for brand-name decisions, no separate pharmacy billing.
-What you see is what you pay: $189 first month, $299/mo after.
+What you see is what you pay: a flat $269/mo, the same every month.

 Ongoing messaging, included unlimited.
 Every Pallas plan includes unlimited provider messaging — particularly useful during the first 30 days of managing titration side effects.
 No metered interactions, no escalation tiers.